 Kennedy JG.
 My Perspective on Cartilage Repair.
 AAOS New Orleans.
 March 2010.

 Kennedy JG.
-"Current Controversies in Cartilage Repair." committee memeber, AAOS New Orleans.
+"Current Controversies in Cartilage Repair." committee member, AAOS New Orleans.
 March 2010.

 Kennedy JG.
 Foot and Ankle Symposium. co-chairman, Eastern Orthopaedic Association, June 2009.